Sp4912/Bus-tracking-and-attendance-system/README.md

-# SchoolBus Tracking and Attendance System
+# 🚍 School Bus Attendance and Tracking System

 ## Description
 A comprehensive school bus tracking and attendance system built with Node.js, Express.js, and React.
 This application allows real-time bus tracking, student attendance tracking, and notification alerts for both parents and school administrators.
 The backend is powered by Node.js with Express.js, and the frontend is built using React.